 11:00 am Moorfoot + Town Hall, Sheffield A march & rally to urge Sheffield to take more refugees from Syria, and pressure the Government to accept refugees from Calais and the rest of Europe.
 With speakers: Shami Chakrabarti, Director of Liberty Witnesses from Calais & other refugee camps Refugees already in Sheffield and others Please join in and wear RED!

 Jupiter In Jars // Ash Gray // Robbie Thompson // Sarah Morrey // Mari-Liis Tamm.
 A night of intimate acoustic music in aid of ASSIST Sheffield.
 SHAKESPEARES – https://www.facebook.com/pages/the-shakespeare/48735485212 146-148 Gibraltar Street DOORS 19:30TICKETS £5 on the door

-Why not donate it to our friends at the COMAC project?
-The project has helps many people, including asylum seekers and refugees, who have difficulties affording public transport.
+Our friends at COMAC urgently need to find new premises in order to continue operating.
+COMAC helps many people, including asylum seekers and refugees, who have difficulties affording public transport by refurbishing donated bikes for their use.
 It is also a place where local people can bring their bike, and access tools and knowledge to help them maintain or repair it.
-COMAC is also somewhere where asylum seekers can volunteer, feel useful and make friends.
+COMAC is somewhere where asylum seekers can volunteer, feel useful and make friends.